jwds1978/jwds1978.github.io/_posts/2017-04-21-some-thoughts-about-abuse-anger-and-victimization.md

   new information, I wasn't going to waste my time out in the cold rain nor getting sick for her to just never show up.
 </p>
 <p>
-  Almost 48 hours had past since we were to meet, and I'd not been able to get ahold of her.&nbsp; At that point, I was extremely concerned for her safety and well-being.&nbsp; I sent her another text message, advising her that if I didn't hear from her that she was safe, I'd go to the police and request for them to do a personal well-being check on her.&nbsp; I gave it several more hours, and having still not heard anything from her, I (along with Aaron and Darrell) went to the police station.
+  Almost 48 hours had passed since we were to meet, and I'd not been able to get ahold of her.&nbsp; At that point, I was extremely concerned for her safety and well-being.&nbsp; I sent her another text message, advising her that if I didn't hear from her that she was safe, I'd go to the police and request for them to do a personal well-being check on her.&nbsp; I gave it several more hours, and having still not heard anything from her, I (along with Aaron and Darrell) went to the police station.